auszed/CRUD_APP/README.md

-Demo of a CRUD app
+Demo of a CRUD app in laravel